 Photo by Brett Sayles on Pexels.com

-According to the Civil Aviation Authority of Sri Lanka, the number of passengers handled by both airports increased by 7.6% in 2023 compared to the previous year.
+The Civil Aviation Authority of Sri Lanka says that both airports had more passengers in 2023.
+They handled 7.6% more passengers compared to 2022.
 This growth can be attributed to the increase in tourism and the expansion of the country’s economy.

 The country’s national carrier, SriLankan Airlines, has also shown positive signs of growth.
 In 2023, the airline carried over 4 million passengers, an increase of 5.3% compared to the previous year.
 The airline has also expanded its route network, adding new European and Asian destinations.

-The Sri Lankan government has also taken steps to further develop the aviation industry by investing in infrastructure and technology.
+The Sri Lankan government is working to improve the aviation industry.
+They are investing in better infrastructure and technology.
 A new terminal at Bandaranaike International Airport is underway, increasing the airport’s capacity to handle more passengers.
 The government has also implemented a new air traffic control system to improve safety and efficiency.

-Overall, the aviation industry in Sri Lanka is poised for further growth and development, with the government and industry stakeholders working together to ensure sustainable and responsible expansion.
+The aviation industry in Sri Lanka is ready for more growth.
+The government and industry leaders are working together for responsible expansion.

 Economic Contributions of Sri Lanka’s Aviation Sector